ueberdosis/tiptap/docs/src/docPages/guide/styling.md

 })
 ```

-You should put your custom extensions in separate files though, but I think you got the idea.
+You should put your custom extensions in separate files, but I think you got the idea.